passportxyz/passport-sdk/packages/reader/README.md

 ## Usage

-Firstly we need to import the library/bundle and construct a `PassportReader` instance, passing in a ceramic node URL and a networkId
+Firstly, we need to import the library/bundle and construct a `PassportReader` instance, passing in a ceramic node URL and a networkId

 ```
 // add to your project as a module